visoca/SNP-and-genotype-calling/README.md

 echo "=============================================================================="
 date
 ```
 Calling SNPs with bcftools is a two-step process.
 First, `bcftools mpileup` estimate genotype likelihoods at each genomic position with sequence data.
 Second, `bcftools call` do identify both variants and genotypes, i.e. makes the actual call.
 To avoid generating intermediate temporary files, the output of `bcftools mpileup` is *piped* to `bcftools call`.
-We are also filtering out sites with base quality (BQ) <20 (-q 20) and alignemnts with mapping quality (MQ) <20 (-Q 20) and restrict the indel to ILLUMINA platform.
-We will use the multiallelic caller (-m), which allow more than two alleles, output only variant (-v), and use a relatively stringent prior for the expected subsitution rate (-P 1e-6).
+We are also filtering out sites with base quality (BQ) <20 (-q 20) and alignmEnts with mapping quality (MQ) <20 (-Q 20), restrict the indel to ILLUMINA platform, and output the depth and allelic depth for each site and sample (-a FORMAT/DP, FORMAT/AD).
+We will use the multiallelic caller (-m), which allows more than two alleles, output only variant (-v), use a relatively stringent prior for the expected subsitution rate (-P 1e-6), and output genotype quality (-f GQ).
 Lastly, we are saving the output in BCF format (-O b), which is the binary version of VCF (more details below).

-When finished editing the bash script, save it as `bcftools.sh`, make it executable and submit to the job queue:
+When you have finished editing the bash script, save it as `bcftools.sh`, make it executable with `chmod` and submit it to the job queue with `qsub`:
 ```bash
 chmod +x bcftools.sh
 qsub bcftools.sh